helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 - 3 within EXTENDED_WITNESS_WAIT_WINDOWS_MS
 - 1 out of WINDOWS

 The 4 firsts are marked as SELECTED, the 3 next are marked as VALID, the last one is marked as INVALID.
 Oracle rewards all the one marked as SELECTED, it can select 10 more randomly as part of the ones marked as VALID, so it reward all of them.
 The last one is not rewarded.
+Assuming **default_max_witnesses_per_poc** is 14

 ### Exemple 2
 25 witnesses received: